fotis3d/energy_meter/README.md

 # energy_meter

-Custom Designed Home Assisstant Energy Meter
+Custom Designed Home Assisstant Energy Meter.

 This is a custom designed energy meter for Home Assistant Dashboard using the Picture Elements card.

 Mainly it is a custom background on which you can load your own sensors, logos, links etc.